Local Union Finances Roles, Responsibilities and Best Practices

 4. Properly account for all funds and expenditures of the local union by maintaining financial records and recording financial transactions of the local union in those financial records

-5. Prepare monthly reports to the membership detailing money received and expenditures made.
+6. Prepare and present regular reports to the membership detailing money received and expenditures made.

 Cheques: